ethereum/ethereum-org/views/content/cli.md

 ### Run it

-Geth and Eth are multipurpose command line tools that run a full Ethereum node implemented in Go.
+Geth and Eth are multipurpose command line tools that run a full Ethereum node.
 They offer multiple interfaces: the [command line](https://ethereum.gitbooks.io/frontier-guide/content/cli.html) subcommands and options, a [JSON-RPC server](https://ethereum.gitbooks.io/frontier-guide/content/rpc.html) and an [interactive console](https://ethereum.gitbooks.io/frontier-guide/content/jsre.html).

 For the purposes of this guide, we will focus on the console, a JavaScript environment that contains all of the main features that you probably want.
 Depending on your client, paste either of these commands: